 The DNS protocol most often uses UDP to ship packets around the internet.
 UDP being a stateless protocol enables an optimization based on “anycast”.

-More often than not you want to talk to a specific computer on the internet.
-When a packet is sent to another computer on the internet the many routers in between make forwarding decisions according to their routing table.
-As your packet meanders through each router those tables get your packet closer to the one computer you’re after.
+You usually want to talk to a specific computer on the internet.
+When a packet is sent to another computer on the internet, the routers in between make forwarding decisions according to their routing table.
+As your packet meanders through each router, those tables get your packet closer to the computer you want.
 This is “unicast”.

-When your customer looks up an IP address for your app they query DNS.
-All of our name servers have identical answers so we don’t care which one answers.
-With anycast we use internet routing capabilities to make it happen quicker.
+When your customer looks up an IP address for your app, they query DNS.
+All our name servers have identical answers, so it doesn’t matter which one answers.
+With anycast, we use internet routing capabilities to make things faster.

 Packet latency is largely a function of geographic distance.
-With anycast we tell routers the same server is located at a bunch of different spots around the internet.
-Because internet routers are always optimizing routes they pick the one closest to your customer.
-Moving DNS servers closer mitigates this geographic latency component.
+With anycast, we tell routers the same server is located in various spots around the internet.
+Internet routers optimize routes, so they pick the one closest to your customer.
+Moving DNS servers closer mitigates geographic latency.

-While lower latency is the primary benefit we also gain resilience at the same time.
-Instead of four name servers we now have forty.
-If any of these forty go offline they’re removed from the routing table and others automatically pick up the slack.
+Lower latency is the primary benefit, but we gain resilience at the same time.
+Instead of four name servers, we now have forty.
+If any of these go offline, they’re removed from the routing table, and others automatically pick up the slack.

-Finally, DNSimple’s ALIAS record type is a second-order DNS query.
-Since our anycast server is likely to be closer to the target geographic location an ALIAS record may resolve to a closer datacenter if your app is also geographically distributed.
+DNSimple’s ALIAS record type is a second-order DNS query.
+Since our anycast server is likely to be closer to the target geographic location, an ALIAS record may resolve to a closer datacenter if your app is also geographically distributed.